Hurisoft/soccersm-contracts/specification.md

 ### Tickets

 - Tickets are digital tokens that are transfered to an address for participating in a pool.
-It is not a full NFT but mostly behaves like it.
-It can be transfered from one holder to another.
-So there is a possible secondary market.
+It has support for NFT interface with a few extra conditionals.

 When a user is staking on a pool they can purchase as many tickets as possible and the number of tickets is unlimited.
 The price of tickets remain constant through out the entire period of the pool.